anonym93204/CF81D59D7728A00F/README.md

 4. Run our tests with `./run_all_tests.sh`.

     - This will run the two tests under folder test1/ and test2/, using dataset XING and COMPAS, respectively.
-    - For both tests, the exact algorithm FairTQ-Exact will first be executed, and then follows the approximation algorithm beta-FairTQ-Approx.
+    - For both tests, the exact algorithm FairTQ-Exact will first be executed, and then follows the approximation algorithm beta-FairTQ-Appro.
     - After running both tests with `./run_all_tests.sh`, the result files (to be introduced in detail later) will be generated under each folder.
     - To run each test individually, as shown in the scripts of run_all_tests.sh, follow the steps below:
         - First, copy all files in the corresponding test folder to UTK/bin/.